Brachycephaly

 Dog snores

-When your dog snores, many dog owners initially acknowledge it with a smile.
-A deeply breathing, sleeping dog seems peaceful, and its snoring almost cute.
-But what if the snoring suddenly gets louder, persists, or becomes more frequent throughout the day?
+Many dog owners initially take it in stride when their dog snores.
+A deeply breathing, sleeping dog seems peaceful, and its snoring almost endearing.
+But what if the snoring suddenly gets louder, persists, or increases in frequency throughout the day?

-In many cases, snoring is harmless—but it can also be a sign of structural or functional respiratory problems.
-This guide will help you better identify the causes and decide when a visit to the veterinarian is necessary.
+In many cases, snoring is harmless – but it can also be a sign of structural or functional problems with the airways.
+This guide will help you better understand the causes and decide when a visit to the veterinarian is necessary.

 Dog snores Read More »